ultracleverbot/docs/README.md

-# docs
-Docs for UltraCleverBot
+Just a docs for UltraCleverBot!